Simplify the complexity of pricing with customizable and automated price rules.

 Your rules your way

-Get the flexibility to enforce price rules the way you want—apply multiple rules at once and override rules at the time of transaction.
-Create guardrails to ensure deals aren’t made outside the parameters you set.
+Enforce price rules the way you want—set up granular pricing rules by categories, apply multiple rules at once, and override rules at the time of transaction.
+Create criteria to ensure deals aren’t made outside the parameters you set.

 Track sales tax